 Bonus points if you distantly know each other or have a friend in common.

 Stranger danger is real—especially on the internet.
 If you’re sliding into the DMs of someone you met at a party, you have a much better shot at getting a response than if you’re messaging someone with zero mutuals.
 If you don’t have a connection you need to make a connection some other way.
 (This lake looks so familiar.
 Where was that hike?
 I think I’ve been there.)

 It’s one thing to message someone on a dating app.
 There, people are actively looking to meet new people and hoping to chat with potential matches.
 But it’s quite another to invade someone’s inbox on Instagram, Twitter, Facebook, or LinkedIn (yep, it really happens).
 Most people don’t use social media to find romantic connections, so if you’re inclined to reach out, don’t use your Tinder tactics.

 Don’t be thirsty.

 If you’re trying to get someone’s attention, you might consider liking and commenting on a lot of their recent photos.
 But that’s exactly what you shouldn’t do.
 It makes you seem like a stalker and makes them not want to respond.

 Don’t use crude language, don’t be gross, and don’t send photos of your, um, bathing suit area.
 Just don’t.

 When done tastefully and respectfully, sliding into DMs is perfectly acceptable.
-Just don’t overthink it; it’s a DM, not a dissertation, and there’s no need to use every single character limit at your disposal.
+Just don’t overthink the question of how to slide into DMs; it’s a DM, not a dissertation, and there’s no need to use every single character limit at your disposal.
 Go with your gut and say what you think they’re likely to respond to.
 If they don’t reply, it’s not the end of the world.
 At least you tried.